swmcode/SaUDevOps/aws/cf/DEPLOY.md

 ## 5. Deploy SuA2 Application Fullstack on your account

 The following instructions require you to have CF templates available in a S3 bucket.
-This can be manually performed or mananged via CI/CD --see [SaU2DevOps README.md](https://github.com/swmcode/SaUDevOps/blob/master/README.md)
+This can be manually performed or managed via CI/CD --see [SaU2DevOps README.md](https://github.com/swmcode/SaUDevOps/blob/master/README.md)

 <img src='https://github.com/swmcode/SaUDevOps/blob/master/aws/cf/docs/images/aws-s3-bucket-cf-templates.jpg' width='50%' />